FLYING DRONES / MODEL AIRCRAFT

 When flying drones and other remotely controlled aircraft, there are specific rules that must be observed.
 Civil Aviation Authority permission may be required for certain flights depending on where you plan to fly the drone.

 The CAA have published a Drone and Model Aircraft Code to assist users in ensuring flights are conducted safely and legally, without endangering others.
+For more information, please follow the link: The Drone and Model Aircraft Code

 Can I fly close to Barton Aerodrome?